BenyaminMN/rock-paper-scissors/README.md

 - __The Rock, Paper & Scissors Heading__

-  - Featured at the top of the page, the Rock, paper & scissors heading is easy to see for the user.
+  - Featured at the top of the page.
+The Rock, Paper & Scissors heading is easy to see for the user.
 Upon viewing the page, the user will be able to see the name of the game.

 ![Logo](media/heading.png)